-The Shadow Study Report in Annex 4 demonstrates the effect of the proposed development on the current location and upon adjacent properties using a computer-generated Shadow Diagram generating the Shadow Pattern cast upon the ground.
+The Shadow Study Report demonstrates the effect of the proposed development on the current location and upon adjacent properties using a computer-generated Shadow Diagram generating the Shadow Pattern cast upon the ground.
 The study conforms to typical dates and times for shadow studies.